UIAA PUBLISHES 2019 CARBON FOOTPRINT REPORT

 Under Principle 2: Reduce overall climate impact, the UIAA is expected to “measure and understand” its carbon footprint in order to set targets to reduce overall climate impact.
 Knowing how to define these targets requires first measuring and understanding how its travel and activities contribute to CO2 emissions, requiring a ‘baseline’ to compare progress over time.
 The initial task is to establish and report on an indicative baseline and continue to gather data to monitor how emissions trend over time.
 In parallel to this, the UIAA can also use this data to start seeing where and which activities create biggest impact and then suggest practical means to consider reducing this impact.

-As part of its commitment to tackling climate change and reducing its own CO2 emissions, the UIAA published its first annual Carbon Footprint Calculation (2018) in December 2019, highlighting the carbon footprint of our organisation for the 2018 calendar year.
+As part of its commitment to tackling climate change and reducing its own CO2 emissions, the UIAA published its first annual Carbon Footprint Calculation (2018) in December 2019, highlighting the carbon footprint of the organisation for the 2018 calendar year.
 Its second Carbon Footprint Report (2019) is now available.

 There are notable limitations to these calculations and reports.